data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 >
 > Tips:
 >
-> * In principle, `id` attributes in HTML are unique on a page.
-This means that if you know the `id`
->   of the element you are looking for, you should be able to construct an expression that looks for this value
->   without having to worry about where in the node tree the target element is located.
-> * The syntax for selecting an element like `<div id="mytarget">` is `#mytarget`.
 > * The syntax to select the siblings of context elements is `context + target`
+> * Since you don't have any basic selector attributes for the target, you might use the universal selector (`*`)
 >
 > > ## Solution
-> > Let's have a look at the HTML code of this page, around this challenge box (using the "View Source" option)
+> > Let's have a look at the HTML code of this page, around this challenge box (using the "View Source" or "Inspect Element" option)
 > > in our browser).
 The code looks something like this:
 > >
 > > ~~~